Let’s Program a Calculus Student II

 differentiation.
 This uses the fact that any

-Floating a => a -> a
+Floating a => a -> a is in fact a

-arithmetic operations and some simple transcendental functions such as
+transcendental functions such as exp,

-, etc. Since we know
+cos, sin, etc. Since we know how

-calculate at the same time both the function value and the exact value
+evaluation to calculate at the same time both the function

-of the derivative at any given point.
-As we will see, we will even be
+point.
+As we will see, we will even be able to recover

-able to recover symbolic differentiation as a subcase of automatic
+symbolic differentiation as a subcase of automatic

 differentiation.